Samsung Galaxy Z Fold 3 getting November 2021 security patch - MSPoweruser

 As for what’s new in the firmware update, besides the November patch, the update could also include device stability improvements and general bug fixes.

-Meanwhile, Galaxy Z Fold 3 users in Austria, Croatia, Serbia, and Slovenia, South Korea can check for the update manually by navigating to Settings> Software update.
+Meanwhile, Galaxy Z Fold 3/ Z Flip 3 users in the US can check for the update manually by navigating to Settings> Software update.

 via SamMobile